A UK winter (and often summer) wouldn't be complete without a couple of storms.

 Storm and flood claims could take longer than normal to resolve as the insurer needs to investigate the damage.

-Most insurance policies say you must maintain your property in a good state of repair.
-Insurers can refuse storm damage claims because of wear and tear.
+Most insurance policies say you must properly maintain your property.
+Insurers can refuse storm damage claims because of poor maintenance.

 Let's say you make a claim for storm damage because your roof tiles have blown off.
 If the insurer inspects the roof and it turns out that the roof tiles were already damaged, they can refuse the claim.